 Religious holidays, national days, celebratory months: these all happen regularly and can be a source of pride for employees who want to share their own stories with the rest of the organization.
 Perhaps they want to explain why people fast during Ramadan or why marking Pride Month is important for their identity.
-Providing people with a place to share their stories is essential (Interact).
+Providing people with a place to share their stories is essential and an internal communications calendar can help (Interact).

 Diversity and inclusion in 2022

 The increasing focus on diversity, equity, and inclusion is welcome in our workplaces.
 As the key facts about D&I mentioned above indicate though, although much has already been done there is still a long way to go.
 So, what’s the state of diversity and inclusion within companies in 2022?

 Ragan’s 2022 Communications Benchmark Survey is a good indicator of what people involved in delivering D&I initiatives think.
 The poll received responses from over 1,000 communications professionals, and their input suggests that D&I is receiving the time and investment promised throughout 2020 and 2021.

 In fact, 74% of respondents said that their organizations had done more in 2021 than previously.